polzbit/tcp_reverse_shell/README.md

 *   <b>Search</b> - Search for files using `search` command.
 *   <b>Port Scanner</b> - check target for open ports using `scan` command.
 *   <b>Keylogger</b> - check target keylogs by downloading 'keylogs.txt' from target file system.
-*   <b>Encrypted Communication</b> - all commuinication between target and server is encrypted using AES algorithm using CTR mode.
+*   <b>Hybrid Encryption</b> - all commuinication between target and server run through protected tunnel, the tunnel encrypted using AES symmetric algorithm with CTR mode and RSA asymmetric algorithm.
 *   <b>Persistence</b> - script copy itself to target appdata folder, adding new registry key pointing to script location and waiting for server connection.

+## Implementation

+Client holds its own private key, and the server will holds the target's public key. <br/>
+Once the TCP connection is started, the server will generate a random AES key and we will securely send this key to the target side.  <br/>
+the transfer is encrypted via encrypting the random AES key with a target's public key. <br/>
+At this point, both server and target machines have the same random generated AES keys which will be used for AES encryption. <br/>

+To generate RSA key pair, you can use `rsa_generator.py` script. <br/>
+run the script and it will generate `private.pem` and `public.pem` files.

 ## Usage